TomerSivan/Travel-Assistant/README.md

 1. If the user asks for **weather**:
     - If they specify **current** or **forecast**, call only the specified tool.
     - If they are vague or just say “weather”, call **both** `get_weather_current` and `get_weather_forecast`.
-    - Very important that you only provide weather data do **not** offer suggestions, packing advice, or attractions unless explicitly asked.
+    - Crucial that you only provide weather data do **not** offer suggestions, packing advice, or attractions unless explicitly asked.

 2. If the user asks for **activities or attractions**, you must check the weather first.
    - Use the weather conditions to decide what to recommend or avoid (e.g., avoid outdoor spots in rain).

 3. If the user asks for **packing advice**, you must check **both** the weather and possible activities.
    - This ensures packing advice is relevant (e.g., umbrella for rain, hiking shoes if hikes are likely).
-   - Also provide general packing advice such as important documents (Passport, Medications, Phone, Etc...)
+   - Also mention general essentials like passport, medications, phone, etc.
 ```

-#### 5. Tool Combination Support
+#### 5. Tool Combination
-Helps the assistant to bundle multiple tool calls together when needed for richer responses.
+Encourages the assistant to bundle multiple tool calls together when needed for richer responses.
 ```
 You may request multiple tools in a single message when necessary.
 - For example: packing advice may require using both the weather and attractions tools together.
 ```

-#### 6. Logic and Thought Guardrails
+#### 6. Logic and Thought
+Outlines using a clear ching of thought to perform tasks step by step in addition to
-Reduces unnecessary reasoning loops and prevents the assistant from fabricating suggestions or sections.
+reducing unnecessary reasoning loops and prevents the assistant from making up suggestions or sections.
 ```
-Avoid repeating the same checks or logic multiple times in your thoughts.
+When reasoning about multi-step tasks (like packing), break it down step by step and act clearly, for example: identify what's needed (e.g., weather + attractions), decide on tools, then respond.

+Keep <think> sections short (1–2 sentences) and avoid repeating logic.
-Never assume or include extra sections unless clearly requested.
-Always base suggestions on actual data from tools.
+Only include suggestions or sections if the user clearly asked for them, and always base them on actual tool results.
 ```

 #### 7. Conversation Management
-Guides the assistant in handling ambiguous input and maintaining professionalism.
+Guides the assistant in handling ambiguous input which it has no tools for and to maintain professionalism.
 ```
 Conversation Guidance:
 - If user input is unclear or incomplete, ask for clarification.